christophhart/hise_documentation/ios.md

 ### In HISE

 1. Build your instrument just like a desktop plugin / app
+2. Add your Team Development ID (the distribution ID, not the development ID) to your User Settings
+3. Add a App Group ID to the Project Settings (something like `group.shared.productName`.
+This is used for sharing the user presets between the AUv3 App Extension and the Standalone App.
+You also have to add the App Group in your developer account and make sure that the entitlements for the product bundle ID contains the App Group.
 2. **File -> Export As Standalone -> iOS Standalone app**.
 It will open the terminal window, but instead of launching the compiler, it just creates the XCode project.

 ### In XCode